Lucas-Tran/ForgeGameEngine/README.md

 ## Installation

-1. You need to download CMake.
+1. You need to download CMake if you have not done so.
 To do so, go to the this website to download [CMake](https://cmake.org/download/).

 2. Launch CMake, then go to "Tools > How to Install For Command Line Use" and chose your way to install CMake for the command line.